Woolverine94/biniou/README.md

   * 🆕 **2023-12-18** : 🔥 ***Experimental ROCm support and Segmind-Vega models*** 🔥
     - Introducing experimental (and non-tested) support for AMD ROCm 5.6 through an update script.
 See [here](https://github.com/Woolverine94/biniou/wiki/Experimental-features#rocm-support-under-gnulinux) for details.
     - Adding [Segmind-Vega](https://huggingface.co/segmind/Segmind-Vega) to Stable Diffusion module and [segmind/Segmind-VegaRT](https://huggingface.co/segmind/Segmind-VegaRT) to LCM module.
 Please note that this latter model seems to require CUDA and is not working on CPU.

-  * 🆕 **2023-12-17** : ***Chatbot models updates*** : Updating default model to   [TheBloke/openchat-3.5-1210-GGUF](https://huggingface.co/TheBloke/openchat-3.5-1210-GGUF).

-  * 🆕 **2023-12-16** : 🔥 ***New Kandinsky model : Kandinsky 3.0*** 🔥 Thanks to the contribution of [@trolley813](https://github.com/trolley813) 🙏, biniou now officially support Kandinsky 3.0 on CPU.
-It's a "huge fat baby" that barely works with 48GB RAM.
-64GB RAM seems to be the minimal to generate 1024x1024 images.
-Compatibility with CUDA is ~~uncertain~~ confirmed.

-  * 🆕 **2023-12-15** : ***Chatbot update and introducing CUDA support*** :

-    - Adding support for mixtral-based models (by upgrading to llama-cpp-python 2.23) and adding [TheBloke/mixtralnt-4x7b-test-GGUF](https://huggingface.co/TheBloke/mixtralnt-4x7b-test-GGUF) model.
-Note that this model is very performant and fast, but will require more than 16GB RAM to work (24GB at least).
-Works pretty well with 32GB+. ⚠️ *Please note that you'll have to update  twice (or run `git pull` before update), as a new version of the update script is needed to install llama-cpp-python 2.23* ⚠️
-    - Adding `update_cuda.sh` and `update_win_cuda.cmd` scripts, respectively for GNU/Linux and Windows.
-Launching one of this script will update biniou AND install required torch version to use CUDA.
-You can reverse this behavior by running the standard update script, which will re-install torch cpu-only.

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)